 Not really.
 Even though the Ct value may theoretically correspond with viral load, there are too many pitfalls associated with using Ct value to guide treatment.

 The pitfalls that may occur in using Ct value to interpret viral load belong to four major categories:

-Viral factors: Viral factors may also influence the interpretation of Ct values.(2) The SARS-CoV-2 virus has shown great variations in its shedding pattern in an infected individual.
-Cases have been reported where there was prolonged virus shedding even after the clinical symptoms were resolved and the individual developed antibodies.(3) We still require more long term studies and data to be able to interpret the shedding pattern and duration of shedding of this virus.
+- Viral factors: Viral factors may also influence the interpretation of Ct values.(2) The SARS-CoV-2 virus has shown great variations in its shedding pattern in an infected individual.
+Cases have been reported where there was prolonged virus shedding even after the clinical symptoms were resolved and the individual developed antibodies.(3) We still require more long-term studies and data to be able to interpret the shedding pattern and duration of the shedding of this virus.